JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

   * get the git-lfs archive from the 'Download vX.Y.Z' link on the |gitlfs_link| web page

-  * extract the archive and copy the git-lfs binary in a `$HOME/bin` directory (create this directory if it doesn't exist)
+  * extract the archive and copy the git-lfs binary in a `$HOME/bin` directory by exampe (create this directory if it doesn't exist)

   * from any directory, you can now execute: